Nasal Issues & Nosebleed

 • A stroke on the right side of the brain may affect the left side of the body and cause memory or attention issues.

 Some strokes are mild and may only cause temporary weakness.
 Others are severe and can cause permanent disability, coma, or even death if not treated quickly.
 Time is critical.
 The faster a stroke is treated, the more brain function can be saved.
+Always consult a neurologist or qualified healthcare provider for personal medical advice.

 What are the Ways to Survive/ Prevent a Brain Stroke?